 Just posted a link to my article on Lyric Fest's upcoming program of medieval and renaissance music.
 The title "The Bawdy Bard" is unfortunate, because it suggests the program is built around off-color passages from Shakespeare, which it isn't.
 It also suggests a more tongue-in-cheek approach than is probably the case.
 I'm looking forward to this one, however, since a few years ago I spent a great deal of time playing medieval and Renaissance tunes on the recorder.
 The program will include a song by Bernhart de Ventadorn (fl.
 12th century), titled "Can vei la lauzeta mover," that I've tried to play several times — I even went back to it last weekend while I was contemplating the article — but that I have never been able to make sound like a real melody.
 I can't figure the tempo, and the flow indicated by the 3/4 meter, as written on the page, doesn't seem to fit the notes.
 Actually hearing is going to be an education.

 Thursday, September 1, 2011

 Today I have added Tranquility Comics to my blogs list.
-The drawings are the work of Thomas Hinterberg, son of friend and fellow abstracting survivor Eric Henderson.
+The drawings are the work of Thomas Hinterberg, son of a friend and fellow survivor of an unpleasant job I used to have.
 For years he was developing this talent while growing up under my nose, and I had no idea.